brunoNetId/rhods-transfer-learning/README.md

 This project contains resources to showcase a full circle continuous motion of data to capture training data, train new ML models, deploy them, serve them, and expose the service for clients to send inference requests.

+   > [!CAUTION]
+   > This project is still under construction.
+The instructions below are temporary and will change as the project evolves.

 ## Deployment instructions

 The following list summarises the steps to deploy the demo: